Sources give us information, from which we identify evidence. All undergo the evaluation process to produce proof.

 The absence of that word in the baptismal record creates negative evidence.
 As such, it does not “prove” that the parents were not married.
 After all, Father Sebastien could have been distracted while creating the record and merely made an error.
 Negative evidence is merely suggestive.
 Like indirect evidence, it must also be used together with other types of evidence to build a case or form a conclusion.

 Independent corroboration?
 This negative evidence might also be considered corroboration of one piece of information on that 1773 census: The commandant's gratuitous statement that Barbe was Cécile’s natural daughter—i.e., not legitimate.
 These two sources were independently created.
-The commandant who compiled the census reported community knowledge at Rapides that Cécile was not married to Barbe’s father—a charge he repeatedly made in various reports for which the two women were clearly not consulted.
-Earlier, the priest who created this baptismal record at New Orleans independently reported for posterity that the widow Castel, née Christophe, had not remarried after the death of her husband.
+The commandant who compiled the 1773 census at Rapides reported community knowledge at Rapides that Cécile was not married to Barbe’s father—a charge he repeatedly made in various reports for which the two women were clearly not consulted.13 The priest who created this 1755 baptismal record at New Orleans independently alerts us to the fact that the widow Castel, née Christophe, had not remarried after the death of her husband.

 Answering our research question as to whether “Egyptians” were among the original settlers of Rapides also required tracking this bohème family to its colonial origin and studying its various branches.
 That work is reported in the essay, “Assimilation.”

 As detailed there, Cécile’s own records name her only as the daughter of “Jean Christophe and Marie.”15 The 1773 census of Rapides, which cites her age as 50, provides the only evidence of the time frame in which she was born.
 It provides direct evidence for her birth date, even though the age statement does not give a complete date and requires calculation to arrive at the approximate year.
 The full identification of her mother involved another research question: